 following structure:

-# Whether this GitHub repo is for a CC-led engineering project engineering_project: true # Name of the repository/project in English english_name: CC Catalog API # All technologies used technologies: Python, Django, Django REST Framework, Elasticsearch # Whether this repository should be featured on the CC Open Source site's "Projects" page featured: false # Slack channel name (optional key) slack: 'cc-dev-catalog'
+# Whether this GitHub repo is for a CC-led engineering project engineering_project: true # Name of the repository/project in English english_name: CC Catalog API # All technologies used, sorted technologies: Django, Django REST Framework, Elasticsearch, Python # Whether this repository should be featured on the CC Open Source site's "Projects" page featured: false # Slack channel name (optional key) slack: 'cc-dev-catalog'

 This metadata file is used in the Projects page.
 Repos that are marked as non-engineering projects are not displayed in the page and repos marked as featured as displayed at the top of the page.
 Repos should be marked as featured if we are actively looking for community contributions and have the bandwidth to review them quickly.